TNA Knockouts World Tag Team Championship: Reigns

-Overall, there have been 27 reigns shared between 36 wrestlers and 21 teams.
+Overall, there have been 29 reigns shared between 22 teams and 37 wrestlers.
 The inaugural champions were Sarita and Taylor Wilde, who defeated The Beautiful People (Madison Rayne and Velvet Sky) in the finals of an eight-team tournament to crown the first TNA Knockouts Tag Team Champions.
 At 478 days, Eric Young and ODB hold the record for the longest reign in the title's history.
 MK Ultra (Masha Slamovich and Killer Kelly)'s second reign holds the record for the shortest reign in the title's history at 14 days.
 Young is the first and only male wrestler to have held the title.

-The current champions are The IInspiration (Jessie McKay and Cassie Lee), who are in their second reign as a team and individually.
-They won the titles by defeating The Elegance Brand (represented by Heather by Elegance and M by Elegance) during theImpact! tapings on September 27, 2025 in Edmonton, Alberta, Canada, with the match airing October 2.
+DemonXBunny (Allie, Rosemary, and Kiera Hogan) are the current champions in their first reign as a team.
+Individually, it is Allie's first reign, Rosemary's record-setting fifth reign, and Hogan's third reign.
+Allie and Rosemary won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at Slammiversary on June 28, 2026, in Boston, Massachusetts.
+On August 23 at Lockdown, Hogan replaced Rosemary after Rosemary suffered an injury; they successfully retained the titles against The Elegance Brand in a Steel Cage tag team match; thus, Hogan was recognized as champion.